Dyaxler/HASlideshow/README.md

 * Double tap anywhere on the screen to skip to the next image (Works with either a mouse pointer or a finger on touch screens).
 * Specify your own Background Update Interval (in seconds).
 * Specify your own Transition Animation Duration (in milliseconds).
+* Specify a seperate set of images for each dashboard (See note in the `Setup your HASlideshow Theme` section).

 ## Troubleshooting
 Any change to the JS Script or the contents of the `www` folder might require clearing the cache of your browser or the companion mobile app.
 I've never had to do this if I made changes to the theme file and reloaded it.
 A quick refresh should be sufficient.